axeluhl/sailing-analytics/wiki/super-dev-mode.md

 To start SDM debugging in Eclipse, do the following:

 * Start the backend as you would always do.
-* Start GWT Super Dev Mode by launching "SailingGWT sdm.launch".
+* Start GWT Super Dev Mode by launching "SailingGWT sdm.launch" or "SailingGWT All SDM.launch".
 * Do not Click on the URLs provided in "Development view"!
-* Copy one of the URLs instead
-* Go to Run -> Run Configurations ...
-* Create a new configuration of type "Launch Chrome"
-* Paste the URL and select the UI project you launched SDM for
+* Run "Debug SailingGWT SDM on Chrome.launch"
-* Save and run => A new instance of Chrome is started and you will see a debug session running in Eclipse
+* A new instance of Chrome is started and you will see a debug session running in Eclipse
 * Your Eclipse break points will now work in the running debug session.

-The created and save run configuration can be used for subsequent launches.
+* You are free to change the URL or navigate to other pages in the automatically openend browser window (debugging will go on)

 ### Noteworthy information & Troubleshooting